Basic language elements

 Delimited identifiers

-Delimited identifiers are quoted, which here means that they are enclosed in (delimited by) double quotation marks.
+Delimited identifiers are quoted, which here means that they are delimited by double quotation marks ".
 All characters except a dot (.) are allowed in a delimited identifier.
 In the case of users and roles you are allowed to use a dot, for example, in email addresses.
 This is because users and roles do not conflict with schema-qualified names.
 For more details, see Schema qualified names.

 To use double quotation marks within a name you must include two successive double quotation marks.
 For example, "ab""c" indicates the name ab"c.